Why Self-Promotion is Hard, And What To Do About It?

 Recently, a friend and I talked about something she was anxious about.
-In the end, she felt much more relaxed and confident and said, “Thank you, Sharmin, you are so good.”
-I replied, “Yes, I am; I love helping people be their best, and thank you for noticing it.”
+Ultimately, she felt much more relaxed and confident and said, “Thank you, Sharmin, you are so good.”
+I replied, “Yes, I am; I love helping people be their best and thank you for noticing it.”

-If it were ten years ago, I would have said, “I didn’t do anything,” or some other self-diminishing version of it.
-It took me a lot of self-work to discover my strengths and own them unapologetically.
+If it were ten years ago, I would have said, “I didn’t do anything,” or some other self-diminishing version.
+Instead, it took me a lot of self-work to discover and own my strengths unapologetically.

 That’s why I get passionate when clients come to me with the challenge, “I am not good at self-promotion; it is against my upbringing, but I want to be better at it.”
 While culture and upbringing influence how we view self-promotion, there is more to it.
 Based on my experience, these three places may uncover the deeper issue behind such a challenge.